Brad Booth: Personal life

 On July 30, 2020, Booth was reported missing since July 13, after telling his roommate he was going camping.
 His roommate reported that Booth had only taken enough supplies "for a day or two".

 On September 16, 2020, a message from Booth's family was posted on the Facebook page "Let's find Brad Booth," stating that they have "confirmation that Brad is alive and well" and that he "has been taking some time to himself."
 Additionally, they wrote that they "do not have any further information at this time."
+Regarding the disappearance, in a 2025 interview Booth said, "Sometimes in life you just have to take a timeout" and "I had a whole lot of time in the woods to re-evaluate my past behaviors, and a lot of them derived from a sickness."